 Enjoy your day off, Laborers.
 I am spending the day laboring.
-No holidays for freelancers, unfortunately.
+No holidays for freelancers who are trying to figure out how to make $500 fast, unfortunately.

 I was going to post about the Jenna 6 today, but that’s still in the works.
 Tomorrow, certainly.
 In the meantime, I want to point you to an interesting conversation going on elsewhere.
 My friend and fellow writer Nick Mamatas came across this opinion piece in the Wall Street Journal: